2026 Alabama State Auditor election: Campaign

+On February 24, 2025, incumbent state auditor Andrew Sorrell told 1819 News that he would forgo reelection and instead run in the 2026 Alabama Secretary of State election, seeking the office of Alabama Secretary of State.
+This initially left the office of state auditor open in 2026.

 In June 2025, the College Republican Federation of Alabama announced the results of their first straw poll.
 Chen led with 47%, Pendergrass received 30%, and "Other" received the remaining 22%.
 Following the release of the results, Robert McCollum compared the organization to Nazis and communists.
 McCollum had not yet filed with the Secretary of State's office.
 He withdrew from the election on September 17, and endorsed Chen.

+Shortly after candidate qualifying opened in January 2026, Sorrell announced that he would withdraw from the Secretary of State election, and would instead run for re-election to a second term as state auditor.
+Derek Chen, who had previously received several endorsements from statewide organizations such as the Alabama Farmers Federation, confirmed that he would remain in the race, and told 1819 News, "I'm just going to stay focused on continuing to run our game plan".